MathRovi/housing-Matheo-Rouviere/README.md

 - Open the alembic.ini file in the project root.

 - Update sqlalchemy.url to match your database.
-For example:
+For example: ini

-ini
 sqlalchemy.url = postgresql://matheo:u6x5qhup@localhost:5432/housing_db

-- Run migrations (if a migration is already created):
+- Run migrations (if a migration is already created): Bash

-bash
 alembic upgrade head

 This will create the houses table in your housing_db database.

 ## Running the Application

-- Ensure your virtual environment is activated:
+- Ensure your virtual environment is activated: Bash

-bash
 venv\Scripts\activate

-- Start the Flask server:
+- Start the Flask server: Bash

-bash
 python app.py

 - By default, Flask will run on http://127.0.0.1:5000.